rileybathurst/EBPT/README.md

 - 404 page
 - the year in the footer is hard coded
 - Some of the back pages are feeling hard to read in brandon grotesque, I think I should simplify
-- offerings title spans two rows that is probably fixable
+- the offerings page title spans two rows that is probably fixable

 ## Notes